ExpediaGroup/graphql-kotlin/website/docs/server/ktor-server/ktor-subscriptions.md

 ## Flow Support

-`graphql-kotlin-ktor-server` provides support for Kotlin `Flow` by automatically configuring `FlowSubscriptionSchemaGeneratorHooks` and `FlowSubscriptionExecutionStrategy` beans.
+`graphql-kotlin-ktor-server` provides support for Kotlin `Flow` by automatically configuring schema generation process with `FlowSubscriptionSchemaGeneratorHooks` and GraphQL execution with `FlowSubscriptionExecutionStrategy`.

 :::info
 If you define your subscriptions using Kotlin `Flow`, make sure to extend `FlowSubscriptionSchemaGeneratorHooks` whenever you need to provide some custom hooks.